-The Touch Pad located in the palm rest may support the following gestures:
+The Touch Pad located on the TOSHIBA Keyboard Dock may support the following gestures:

+Tap

+Tap once on the Touch Pad to activate an item, such as an app.

+Two-Finger Tap

-Тар Tap once on the Touch Pad to activate an item, such as an app.
-Two-Finger Tap Tap once on the Touch Pad with two fingers together to display a menu or other function depending on the software you are using.
-(Similar to right-click) Pinch or stretch Place two or more fingers down on the Touch Pad and move them toward each other (pinch) or away from each other (stretch).
-This will show different levels of information or visually zooms in or out.
-Two-Finger Scroll Place two fingers down and slide them vertically or horizontally from anywhere on the Touch Pad.
+Tap once on the Touch Pad with two fingers together to display a menu or other function depending on the software you are using.
+(Similar to right-click)

+Pinch or stretch

+Place two or more fingers down on the Touch Pad and move them toward each other (pinch) or away from each other (stretch).
+This will show different levels of information or visually zooms in or out

+Two-Finger Scroll

+Place two fingers down and slide them vertically or horizontally from anywhere on the Touch Pad.
 This allows you to operate the scroll bars of a window.

+Swipe